SLdragon/wiki-teamsfx/How-to-configure-Tab-capability-within-your-Teams-app.md

 1. [Setup local debug environment](#setup-local-debug-environment).
 1. [Move the application to Azure](#move-the-application-to-azure).

+If you prefer to create a server-side tab app, you may not need to update your folder structure, debug profile or bicep infrastructure.
+Simply adding new routes to the tab page in your bot service and updating Teams application manifest.
+However, **this document assumes that you are adding a client-side tab app**.

 For a complete example, please refer to [Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).

 ## Configure Tab capability in Teams application manifest